aklump/drupal_alter_partials/README.txt

    lieu of placing lots of changes in one big hook_HOOK_alter() function, which may get unruly.

-   Support exists for several entities and Display Suite.
+   Support exists for several entities.

-   As an example, to alter display suite layout variables before they are rendered, the files suggestions are the following (where we have page node with nid 17 using view mode of narrow_page):

-   Pattern is: PREFIX--BUNDLE OR ID--DISPLAY MODE.
-alter_partials/ds--node--page--narrow-page.inc
-alter_partials/ds--node--17--narrow-page.inc

    By creating one of those files in your theme directory and manipulating the $build or $var variables, you will affect change.